Building new homes with Vic Turnkey Homes

 The 7 stages are:

-Yes, you will get regular updates throughout the process.
+Yes, you will get regular updates throughout the process, including photos at key stages.
 Site meetings can be arranged during the build.

 Yes, along with regular updates, we are always available to discuss anything required.
-We are there from start to finish, and also attend the Practical Completion Inspection and Handover with you to ensure everything has gone to plan.
+We are there from the start to the finish.
+We also attend the Practical Completion Inspection and Handover with you to ensure everything has gone to plan.

 The fall of the land is basically the steepness of the block.
 Your block maybe classified as either flat, moderately steep or steep.
 Moderate and steep blocks are often classified as difficult sites.
 Flat blocks tend to be cheaper to build on due to little or no site costs, over and above our standard allowances.